Uniform Transfers to Minors Act, 529 Plans (including College Illinois Prepaid Tuition Plan) and Tax Benefits of Gifts

 Your parents are planning wisely.
 By a plan of gift making they can reduce the size of the estates they leave upon their deaths, thus reduce or eliminate estate taxes.
 The means are discussed below.

 Isn’t there a “gift tax”?

-Yes, but through to 2017, the first $14,000 of a gift, per recipient, is excluded from tax.
-If your father and mother both make a gift during the year, the exclusion is $26,000.
-Your parents (collectively) could therefore make gifts to each of your children of $26,000, a gift to you of $26,000 and a gift to your wife of $26,000, and none of these gifts would be subject to a gift tax.
+Yes, but through to 2021 the first $15,000 of a gift, per recipient, is excluded from tax.
+If your father and mother both make a gift during the year, the exclusion is $30,000.
+Your parents (collectively) could therefore make gifts to each of your children of $30,000, a gift to you of $30,000 and a gift to your wife of $30,000, and none of these gifts would be subject to a gift tax.
 At the same time these gifts would reduce, or eliminate, your parents’ potential estate tax.
 Yet keep in mind that the gift tax exclusion has increased over the years and these issues usually now only come into play when it is anticipated that the tax code may be changed or when there is a very substantial potential estate.